 - Accommodate a few idiosyncrasies and quirks.
 It’s a loving thing to do.

-- The Love Language of physical touch is uber important to some people.
-Physical touch, in general, can make anyone purr, feel closer to you and at home.
+- The Love Language of physical touch is uber important to some people but we all thrive on touch.
+Physical touch, in general, can make anyone purr, feel closer to you and more at home.

 - Assume the best of your partner.
 S/he will want to live up to your good expectations.

-- If your partner put on a few pounds, don’t just tell them to lose weight.
-Investigate what’s changed and help them to resolve their underlying issue.
+- If your partner puts on a few pounds, don’t just tell them to lose weight.
+Look at what’s changed and help them handle that situation better.
+Encourage your partner to take a walk with you without mentioning losing weight as an objective.
+Praise him/her more.
+The psychological boost can help eject your partner from their funk.

 Have relationship goals